RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Debugger

+* Add code completion to it.
+* Add the ability to execute multi-line statements on it.
+* Add syntax highlighting to it and color `ipdb` prompts.
+* Add permanent history to it, separate from the console history.
 * `runfile` and `runcell` can now be called when the debugger is active.
-This gives the ability to easily run multi-line statements on it.
 * Add the ability to debug cells by pressing `Alt+Shift+Return` or by going to the menu `Debug > Debug cell`.
-* Add permanent history to it, separate from the console history.
-* Add syntax highlighting to it and color `ipdb` prompts.
 * Disambiguate file names in the Breakpoints pane.

 #### Variable Explorer